IM-14 February 2, 2022; IM-50 May 15, 2020; IM-40 May 28, 2008; IM-142 December 2, 2005

 |

-Calculate Administrative Error (AE) claims (see 1142.015.05 Administrative Error) back no more than twelve months including the month of discovery.
+- Administrative Error (AE) claims may be calculated back no more than twelve months including the month of discovery.

-Calculate Inadvertent Household Error (IHE) claims (see 1142.015.10 Inadvertent Household Error) back no more than twenty-four months including the month of discovery.
+- Inadvertent Household Error (IHE) claims may be calculated back no more than twenty-four months including the month of discovery.

-SPV claims (see 1142.015.10.05 Suspected Program Violation) may be calculated back for a period up to seventy-two-months including the month of discovery.
+- Suspected Program Violation (SPV) and Intentional Program Violation (IPV) claims may be calculated back for a period up to seventy-two-months including the month of discovery.

 Once it is determined that an overpayment exists, a claim is established in CARS listing the responsible household members.